vmpires/vmpires/README.md

 :rocket: My name is Victor, and I'm a software engineer from São Paulo/SP.

-:earth_americas: I'm currently acting as software engineer at Fetchly Labs.
+:earth_americas: I'm currently working at Fetchly Labs with Ruby On Rails and React.

 :computer: Feel free to check out my repositories and contact me anytime!